jina-ai/faq/faq_main.md

  - ### Is the neural search system built with Jina compatible with the traditional search system?

    You can fully integrate a traditional search system with Jina.
-As in the DocQA example, the first step is pulling candidates and finding out all similar passages by vector indexing.
+As in the DocQA example, the first step is pulling candidates and finding out similar passages by vector indexing.
 The second step is to use a more computationally intensive deep learning model to find the needed answers from the passages.

-   When doing the recall in the first step, you can use the method based on vector index or TF-IDF or bm25, so it is entirely possible to use the traditional inverted index to recall in Jina.
+   When doing the recall in the first step, you can use the method based on vector index or TF-IDF or bm25, so it is entirely possible to use the traditional inverted index to recall Jina.

  - ### If I want to build a neural search system with Jina, how much computational resources are needed?

    The resources required to build a neural search system with Jina depend on the business requirements, such as data volume, stability requirements, required response time, etc.

-   For a single data type, if the data volume is within one million, the CPU can cope with it; if the data volume is relatively large - such as retrieving hundreds of millions of videos and requiring millisecond-level feedback - it is necessary to use GPU.
+  The CPU can cope with lesser data volume( up to one million) for a single data type.
+It is necessary to use GPU for applications with larger data volume - such as retrieving hundreds of millions of videos and requiring millisecond-level feedback.

  - ### Can we use Jina to search specific content in PDF?